Mashiro-Yukino/New-England-Bookstore/README.md

 #### Add New Members (Authors/Customers)

 Employees can easily add new customers or authors to the database by inputting their necessary information.
 This allows employees to quickly and easily manage the database and keep it up-to-date.
 The ability to add new members helps ensures that all relevant information is accurately recorded.
+The table will automatically display the new member's information after they are added to the bookstore's database.

 <img width="993" alt="FD53E35F64C7C39AC5CF2631BAD1A0AB" src="https://user-images.githubusercontent.com/67991315/207476831-349aabf7-cc61-4d5c-9385-0b9b9c0f20f1.png">
 <img width="995" alt="8DEFF3C8AE3D6A2142B79B5A73CB228C" src="https://user-images.githubusercontent.com/67991315/207476843-841d2b39-e358-4849-8412-8067301eaee0.png">